pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1394 Java InputStream

+Today reading the Head Fist Design Patterns book,
+I discovered that classes in the java.io package use Decorator specially the classes like InputStream, ByteArrayStream, etc.
+These classes use the decorator pattern to extend their functionalities, applying the Open/Closed principle.

 #### Day 1393 Spring Shell

 Today I attempt to create a shell application using Spring Boot Shell,